Ops226/kx-packet-inspector/docs/methodologies/smsg-parser-discovery-playbook.md

 The client's incoming message handling is a multi-stage, dynamic process.

-1.  **`Gs2c_SrvMsgDispatcher`:** The primary entry point that receives the raw message stream.
+1.  **`Msg::DispatchStream`:** The primary entry point that receives the raw message stream.
-2.  **`Msg_ParseAndDispatch_BuildArgs`:** A schema "virtual machine" called by the dispatcher to parse raw bytes into a structured data tuple.
+2.  **`MsgUnpack::ParseWithSchema`:** A schema "virtual machine" called by the dispatcher to parse raw bytes into a structured data tuple.
 3.  **Dynamic Post-Parse Handlers:** Crucially, there is **no single master handler**.
-After parsing, `Gs2c_SrvMsgDispatcher` calls a function pointer that is resolved at runtime.
-This means different handlers can be active depending on the game's state. `Gs2c_PostParseDispatcher` is just one of these many possible handlers.
+After parsing, `Msg::DispatchStream` calls a function pointer that is resolved at runtime.
+This means different handlers can be active depending on the game's state. `Portal::DispatchMessage` is just one of these many possible handlers.

 ## Workflow: Dynamic Analysis First